 CCV's Behavioral Science program will provide you with foundational knowledge required by those who enter careers in social work, addiction treatment, criminal justice, or psychology.
 You will gain the skills needed for work in a variety of community settings from human service/mental health programs to law enforcement and related agencies.
 This flexible program lets you tailor your studies to fit your career goals.
 The broad common base of behavioral science courses roots you in sound theory and ethical practice, while those who wish to may delve more deeply into suggested focus areas, such as Human Services, Criminal Justice, Substance Use Disorders, and Psychology.
-Many participants in this program may choose to pursue the Community Health certificate while obtaining their degree.
+Many participants in this program choose to continue their education at the baccalaureate level and beyond.
+Students in the Behavioral Science degree program may choose to pursue the Human Services or Community Health certificate while obtaining their degree.